-For example, the ample open space surrounding Lila’s Kitchen provides the perfect area for outdoor seating, giving people who are itching to get out of their homes a safe space in which to enjoy delicious food and each other’s company.
+For example, the ample open space surrounding Lila’s Kitchen provides the perfect covered area for outdoor seating, giving people who are itching to get out of their homes a safe space in which to enjoy delicious food and each other’s company.

 On the other hand, restaurants that don’t have an outdoor seating area can utilize Lila’s Kitchen rather than having to close or rely on revenue from curbside pickup orders alone.